 Lotto launched in 1994 as the first ever UK National Lottery game.
 It has been going strong ever since, setting jackpot records and holding special events, but there have also been changes to the game format over time.
 Use the timeline below to find out more about key events in Lotto's history.

 The first ever Lotto draw, known as The National Lottery at the time, is held.

-The biggest ever Lotto jackpot of £42 million is shared by three anonymous ticket holders who each won £14 million.
+The new record is set for the biggest Lotto jackpot as £42 million is won by three anonymous ticket holders.
+Each received £14 million.

-Lotto Rollover limit was increased from three to four, meaning that even bigger prizes could be offered.
+The rollover limit was increased from three draws to four, meaning that even bigger prizes could be offered.

 First ever Lotto quadruple rollover saw a jackpot of £19.5 million shared by five ticket holders.